William Semmes “Bleu” Evans (May 18th, 1950)

 Other artists who have used the studio include Ani DiFranco, Johnny Winter, Edgar Winter, The Mills Brothers, Edward Sharpe and the Magnetic Zeros, Greg Dulli, Gregg Wright, Potliquor, Phil Harris, The Twilight Singers, Perry Como, L’il Queenie and the Percolators, Wilson and Earl Turbinton, Johnny Nash, Ronnie Kole, Dr. John, Leslie Uggams, Dick Van Dyke, Mandrill, Memphis Slim, Dick Rivers (The French Elvis),

 Tony Joe White, Zachary Richard, Wayne Newton, Melanie, The Scoundrels (UK), C.C.
 Adcock and Revolution Mother (whose lead singer is professional skateboarder Mike Vallely), Allen Toussaint, Linda Ronstadt, John D. Loudermilk, Steve Riley & The Mamou Playboys, Revolution Mother, Supagroup, and The Iguanas.
+A major contributor of the success of Studio in the Country is Philippe Rault, an historic producer from France, who brought and recorded many world wide artists here.

 Evans has also recorded in other studios around the world with artists including Sammy Davis, Jr.’s “Now” album, which includes the Number 1 hit record “Candy Man”.
 The “Now” album was Sammy’s and Bleu’s first Gold Certified Album.
-Eric Burdon and War, Lou Rawls, John Hiatt, Buddy Miles, Tanya Tucker, Hank Cochran, Emmylou Harris, Willy Nelson, Judy Collins, Rodney Crowell, George Jones, Buddy Guy, Michael Sembello (of “Manic” fame), Doug Kershaw at Studio in the Country and Hollywood, Glen Campbell, The Osmonds, Artie Butler, The Cripples, Willy “Mink” DeVille, Judy Collins, The Germs, Teenage News, Ronnie Kole (recorded Ronnie’s album “Live at Carnegie Hall”), Rick Nelson (recorded Rick’s last album, “Playing To Win”, before his unfortunate death in a plane crash), Governor Jimmy Davis’ “Live” album at the First Baptist Church in Baton Rouge, LA., The Los Angeles Philharmonic at Capitol Records in Hollywood, CA., and recorded the London Philharmonic Orchestra and mixed Le Roux’s album “Keep the Fire Burning” album at George Martin’s (Producer of the Beatles) Air Studios in London.
+Eric Burdon and War, Lou Rawls, John Hiatt, Buddy Miles, Tanya Tucker, Hank Cochran, Emmylou Harris, Willy Nelson, Rodney Crowell, George Jones, Buddy Guy, Michael Sembello (of “Manic” fame), Doug Kershaw at Studio in the Country and Hollywood, Glen Campbell, The Osmonds, Artie Butler, The Cripples, Willy “Mink” DeVille, Judy Collins, The Germs, Teenage News, Ronnie Kole (recorded Ronnie’s album “Live at Carnegie Hall”), Rick Nelson (recorded Rick’s last album, “Playing To Win”, before his unfortunate death in a plane crash), Governor Jimmy Davis’ “Live” album at the First Baptist Church in Baton Rouge, LA., The Los Angeles Philharmonic at Capitol Records in Hollywood, CA., and recorded the London Philharmonic Orchestra and mixed Le Roux’s album “Keep the Fire Burning” album at George Martin’s (Producer of the Beatles) Air Studios in London.
 Evans was infamous for accidentally breaking the Beatles' Producer, George Martin's leg in a limousine accident at Air Studios London.
 The limousine had bullet proof doors and Evans did not see George getting out on Bleu's side and Bleu slammed the door unknowingly.

-Evans was also instrumental in bringing a “Recording Engineering Degree Program” before the LSU Board of Regents who later made it a reality.
-He has also shared his recording theories, knowledge of acoustics, and his “Mountain and Valley Equalization System” with a great group of engineers and producers who he employed at Studio in the Country.
+Evans was also instrumental in bringing a “Recording Engineering Degree Program” before the Louisiana State University (LSU) Board of Regents who later made it a reality.
+He has also shared his recording theories, knowledge of acoustics, and his “Mountain and Valley Equalization System” he created with a great group of engineers and producers who he employed at Studio in the Country.
 These include Lynn and Lee Peterzell (Tim McGraw, Eddie Rabbit, Clint Black and many more), David Farrell (Gatemouth Brown, James Booker, Dirty Dozen Brass Band, Dr. John, Irma Thomas, Jacques Higelin, and too many others to mention), Steven Hodge (Boston, Janet Jackson) Edwin Hobgood (Chris Isaak), Jimmy Stroud,(Jimmy Buffett, Clint Black), Paul Black (several artists), Ray Black (Kansas and others), and Bruce Irving (several artists).

 After selling the studio Evans bought his father’s wholesale distribution company, “The Evans Tobacco Company” (later changed to “The Evans Distribution Group”.)
 The company distributed to convenience stores in 7 states.
 This company was sold to John Georges, C.E.O. of Georges Enterprises and is now called “Imperial Trading Co.”
 Evans also owned a chain of convenience stores in 5 states.